acadia2026/website/_posts/2026-08-02-GrantWriting.md

 ## Participant Information
 - **Audience**: Tenure-track faculty, doctoral students, and anyone with a project idea in need of funding.
-- **Skill Level**: Intermediate.
-Prior knowledge of Rhino/Grasshopper is helpful but not required
 - **Group Size**: ~30 participants
-- **Hardware**: laptop capable of running Rhino 7 or Rhino 8 with Grasshopper

 ## Workshop Gallery